kemckinnmsft/AIPLAB/instructions.md

 1. After the document opens, you will be able to observer that it is protected.
 Click on the View Permissions button to review the restrictions set on the document.

 	![4uya6mro.jpg](https://github.com/kemckinnmsft/AIPLAB/blob/master/Content/4uya6mro.jpg)
-	>[!NOTE] These permissions are based on the level of access that they user has to the document library.
+	>NOTE: These permissions are based on the level of access that they user has to the document library.
 In a production environment most users would likely have less rights than shown in this example.